 A bus provide a bus dependent way to describe devices on that bus (register address for example).
 The information is created by the bus driver from plug & play or hardcoded information.
-The information may for example be used by the bus driver to unite a device with a suitable device driver and by a device driver to get information about a certain device instance.
+The information may for example be

 Each bus has its own device properties, for example a PCI device have up to 6 BARs or variable size and a GRLIB AMBA AHB device has up to four different AHB areas of variable length.
 This kind of information is hidden by the bus driver into the bus specific area that device drivers targeting the bus type can access.